Lia Block: American Rally Association

-Block competed in the 2023 American Rally Association season in the Open Two-Wheel-Drive (O2WD) class.
+Block competed in the 2023 American Rally Association season and won the Open Two-Wheel-Drive (O2WD) class.
 She became the youngest champion in the series' history, at 16 years old.

 On October 1, 2024, it was announced that Block would be competing in the 2024 Lake Superior Performance Rally, taking over Brandon Semenuk's Subaru WRX.
 She retired from the race after crashing on the second day of the two day rally, with co-driver Keaton Williams.

 In August 2025, Block won the Limited Four-Wheel-Drive (L4WD) class at the Boone Forest Rally with Rhianon Gelsomino, driving the Ford Fiesta Rally3 car.
 The duo finished third place overall.